White Rock is a pretty seaside resort town located less than an hour from downtown Vancouver and close to the Peace Arch border crossing to the US.

 - White Rock Buskers & Comedy Fest – live entertainment at various venues and in the streets of downtown White Rock in September.

-- White Rock Festival of Lights – a new event featuring Christmas lights and illuminations along the waterfront in the area of the White Rock Pier from early December until the beginning of January.
+- White Rock Festival of Lights – an event featuring Christmas lights and illuminations along the waterfront in the area of the White Rock Pier from early December until January.

 Other Interesting Places to Visit